zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 # :wolf: Care Instructions for Theo Beekman :dog2:

 ## Executive summary:
-:feet: **FOOT INJURY**:
-On March 2nd Theo stepped on something sharp and cut himself on his front right paw.
-It's a deep puncture wound and was checked out by the vet.
-He is on an antibiotic to prevent infection.
-Please keep an eye on it; woresening pain, bleeding or discharges, or swelling will require an emergency vet visit.

 :ramen: **FOOD**: Theo gets 3 scoops (2 cups) of Dick Van Patten's Natural Balance L.I.D. dogfood, twice a day.
 To prepare his food add two tablespoons